Playful Learning Lab staff

 (Vocal K-12 Music Education ‘20) is a member of the OK Go Sandbox and Code & Chords teams.
 She’s working to develop educational tools from both projects for teachers in K-12 classrooms.

-(Computer Engineering, ‘21) Member of the OK Go Sandbox project for playful learning lab.
-Aims to incorporate aspects of her robotics background in her experiments.
+(Computer Engineering, ‘21) Member of the OK Go Sandbox project and the Code & Chords team for playful learning lab.
+Aims to incorporate her love of teaching students in her work.